Rohith0750/Elevatelabs/task_1/Readme.md

 ## 🎯 Objective

-This project demonstrates the *end-to-end process of cleaning and preparing raw data for Machine Learning models* using the *Titanic dataset* as an example.
+This project demonstrates the **end-to-end process of cleaning and preparing raw data for Machine Learning models** using the **Titanic dataset** as an example.

-*Key Steps*:
+**Key Steps**:
 - 🧹 Explore missing data and data types.
-- ✏ Fill missing values appropriately.
+- ✏️ Fill missing values appropriately.
-- 🏷 Encode categorical variables.
+- 🏷️ Encode categorical variables.
 - 📏 Normalize and scale numeric features.
 - 📊 Detect and remove outliers.
 - 🐳 Save the cleaned, processed dataset for future ML tasks.